taocpp/PEGTL/doc/Grammar-Analysis.md

 The names of the enum values correspond to one of the PEGTL rule classes that has this rule type, however some rule types are used by many different classes.

-* `ANY` is for rules where "success implies consumption" is true; assumes bounded repetition of conjunction of sub-rules.
+* `any` is for rules where "success implies consumption" is true; assumes bounded repetition of conjunction of sub-rules.
-* `OPT` is for rules where "success implies consumption" is false; assumes bounded repetition of conjunction of sub-rules.
+* `opt` is for rules where "success implies consumption" is false; assumes bounded repetition of conjunction of sub-rules.
-* `SEQ` is for rules where consumption on success depends on non-zero bounded repetition of the conjunction of sub-rules.
+* `seq` is for rules where consumption on success depends on non-zero bounded repetition of the conjunction of sub-rules.
-* `SOR` is for rules where consumption on success depends on non-zero bounded repetition of the disjunction of sub-rules.
+* `sor` is for rules where consumption on success depends on non-zero bounded repetition of the disjunction of sub-rules.

 At the beginning of an `analyze()`-run the function `R::analyze_t::insert()` is called for all rules `R` in the grammar in order to insert the information about the rule `R` into a data structure.